 These examples show a common approach of assessing needs and capabilities and creating a deployment plan before jumping into major training and resource commitment.
 While every organization will have a different situation, they can all approach the decision process the same way: Plan, Do, Check, Act, the Deming Cycle.

 Remember to answer “Why?”

-One of the issues that arises when new methodologies are introduced is that employees may perceive the change as a “flavor of the month.”
+One of the issues that arise when new methodologies are introduced is that employees may perceive the change as a “flavour of the month.”
 It may appear to them simply as a management folly that will pass.
 Rather than becoming enthusiastic about learning new methods and applying them to chronic problems, workers may adopt a wait-and-see attitude or even a passive-aggressive attack on the new approach.

 For example, think of a high-performance workplace that has used a Lean approach very successfully to organize operations, shorten lead time, and reduce waste.
 However, progress has plateaued and a sticky intermittent quality issue is preventing taking further steps to drive toward even smoother flow performance.
 The steering team may see the need to introduce Six Sigma methods to find and fix the problem.

 Without clear communications, however, employees may feel that their efforts are no longer appreciated, that Lean is being abandoned, and that they will need to leave their comfort zone and learn all new continuous improvement methods and even a new language.

 One means to prevent this dysfunctional behaviour when introducing changes in the improvement methodology is by using a participative change management approach.
 Overcome resistance by explaining why the change is needed.
 Show what the current problems are, provide a vision of the future, and present manageable first steps: